ChickenNuggetsPerson/BURT_V2/README.md

 Another plan for this year is the plan for automated path planning.
 Instead of saying "drive 4 inches, turn right", I would like to have a system where I could say "goto ( 2, 4 ) on the feild".
 This would require a system that could constantly track the position of the robot on the feild.
 It would also require some sort of path finding system too.
 This is why I am starting the code for BURT_V2 this early, so then I can do propper research and testing on odometry systems and path planning.

-## Tunable PIDs

-While propper PIDs are integral for path planning, they can also be used for a lot of other aspects of the bot.
-We learned this the hard way last year, but Vex's Smart Motor PIDs are not the best for flywheels.
-They over correct and under correct way too much and cause too much variability in motor RPM when under high load and speed.

-One way to make a propper tunable PID is by making a PID class.
-This class then can have default or custom values loaded into it when created.
-Then in some sort of loop, the PID class could continually update and then be applied to a motor for example.